 Each traffic volume scenario was simulated with four different ramp spacings.
-Two measures of effectiveness were identified from the simulation outputs for use in performance comparisons: average delay and total number of stops.
+Two measures of effectiveness were identified from the simulation outputs for use in performance comparisons: average delay and total stops.
+In addition, the average delay was summarized by each movement to characterize the performance of each control system.

-1. AVERAGE DELAY
+1. Average Delay

-Average delay for each volume scenario at various spacings is shown in Figure 5.
+Average delay for each volume scenario at various spacings is shown in (Figure 5).
 Results are volume-weighted averaged values computed from the individual movements.
 Several observations can be made from the delay results.
-Firstly, the performance of each phasing system was different as to traffic pattern, but practically no large difference of the delays was observed from the figures except for scenario D. The two systems produced similar performance with ramp spacing up to 600 ft when traffic demand of the two intersections was unbalanced significantly.
+Firstly, the performance of each phasing system was different as to traffic pattern, but practically no large difference of the delays was observed from the figures except for scenario D. The two systems produced similar performance with ramp spacing up to 600ft when traffic demand of the two intersections was unbalanced significantly.
 For this unbalanced traffic pattern, type A is considered a better phasing strategy than type B because it tends to provide longer internal left-turn phases than type B. Therefore, the heavy demand from either approach will be served without incurring additional delay to non-critical movements.
-When the traffic patterns of each intersection are balanced (i.e., scenario B), the performance of the two strategies is almost identical as can be shown in Figure 5.
+When the traffic patterns of each intersection are balanced(i.e., scenario B), the performance of the two strategies is almost identical as can be shown in $\langle Figure 5 \rangle$ .